escummy/escummy/README.md

 <!-- We need to put <p> between our text description to write semantically correct or avoid syntax errors -->

-<p>Helping companies to make and have responsive web designs with modern features in UX 'User Experience' and UI 'User Interface' choosing clean and structured code based on classes/types, this improves teamwork but also the scalability to reuse componets, small medium projects using Vue.js or more complex using Angular, both connected with back-end basics.</p><br>
+<p>Helping companies to make and have responsive web designs with modern features in UX 'User Experience' and UI 'User Interface' choosing clean and structured code based on classes/types, this improves teamwork but also the scalability to reuse componets, progresive projects using Vue.js or more complex using Angular, both connected with back-end basics.</p><br>

 <!--
 **escummy/escummy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile -->